Local & National

 The FVTC Foundation awards nearly $800,000 to over 1,100 FVTC students & high school seniors each year.
 These scholarship recipients possess the skills that future employers value, in addition to strong academic performance and, in many cases, financial need.

-Youth options is a program designed to introduce high school students to the world of higher education.
+Start College Now is a program designed to introduce high school students to the world of higher education.